C Force: The Battle of Hong Kong

 The most ferocious action for the Royal Rifles occurred on Christmas Day when Wallis ordered the Royal Rifles to launch a counterattack to retake the northern parts of Stanley village.
-Home protested against this order, saying it was well known that Maltby was going to surrender later the same day, but the attack went ahead anyway as it was felt necessary to maintain the honor of the British Empire.
+Home protested against this order, saying it was well known that Maltby was going to surrender later the same day, but the attack went ahead anyway as it was felt necessary to maintain the honour of the British Empire.
 When the order came to attack Stanley on Christmas Day, McDonell remembered that his men were "...completely exhausted, covered with blood, dirt, wounds; on Christmas Day, I woke them up from the first sleep they'd had inside, behind a wall.
 We had been pulled out for a day to get some rest.
 I called them together and said, 'At one o'clock the company is going to attack Stanley village below us,' in broad daylight, no support, no artillery, no heavy machine guns, nothing...
 Now they looked at me as if I had lost my mind.
 I knew this was suicide.
 I knew I would never live through that day and then I thought to myself, well, if they're gonna mutiny, now is the time because this order is insane... but I stood in front of my troops and said, 'We're going in at one o'clock.'...
 Not a single man said, 'I can't do it, I wanna be relieved, I've been wounded,' not a single person asked to be excused from the attack.
 Not a single man."

-The D company of the Royal Rifles, commanded by McDonell, advanced across four hundred yards of open ground, but were helped by the fact that the Japanese were not expecting a counterattack.
+D company of the Royal Rifles, commanded by McDonell, advanced across four hundred yards of open ground but were helped by the Japanese were not expecting a counterattack.
 Upon reaching the Japanese lines, fierce hand-to-hand fighting occurred with both sides using their bayonets to avoid killing their own as the close quarters made it inadvisable to fire their rifles.
 Finally, the Japanese were expelled by the Royal Rifles.
 As the Japanese retreated across the open road, McDonell had his men open fire on them with submachine guns and three Bren guns, recalling that their losses were substantial.
 Furious at being defeated, the Japanese vented their fury via the St. Stephen's College massacre, storming into the makeshift hospital operating at the St. Stephen's College to massacre all of the wounded soldiers being treated there.
 During the battle for Stanley village, the Royal Rifles had taken 100 casualties, of which 28 were fatal.

 As for Japanese losses, McDonell remembered: "We killed an awful lot of them.
 My God."
 Later in the day, the Japanese began to counterattack, and McDonell was forced to order a retreat after almost running out of ammunition.
 As the Royal Rifles were forced to retreat, McDonell stayed behind to operate a Bren gun.
 Later the same day, the news came that Maltby had surrendered, ordering all of the men under his command to lay down their arms and accept whatever mercy the Japanese were prepared to give.
 As the Royal Rifles collected their dead to bury them under Japanese guard, McDonell was struck by how much-dried blood there was on the streets of Stanley.
 In the subsequent fight for Hong Kong Island, the Canadians lost 290 personnel, of which 130 were from the Grenadiers.
 The commander of West Brigade HQ, Brigadier Lawson, was killed.
 The remaining Canadian soldiers surrendered to the Japanese on Christmas Day.